ayushty007/ayushty007/README.md

 - 👋 Hi, I’m @ayushty007
 - 👀 I’m interested in coding and solving problems
 - 🌱 I’m currently learning DSA
-- 💞️ I’m looking to collaborate on HOOK UPS (LOL)  ......
-WEB DEV.
+- 💞️ I’m looking to collaborate on WEB DEV.
 PROJECT
 - 📫 How to reach me ... ayushty786@gmail.com

 <!---